samsquire/ideas4/README.md

 # 205. Unsynced data loss synchronization

-This system assumes you're happy with an eventually consistent system and extremely high performance at loss of consistency.
+This system assumes you're happy with an eventually consistent system and potential rollbacks through time (temporary dataloss) and extremely high performance at memory speed at loss of consistency.

 This idea is strange but what if you ran your fsync on a timer and rely on the fact that data can be stored on multiple machines?